-Al's room, but it was much darker this time.

-Most, if not all, the lights were off and only a sliver of light shone through the window.
+Al's room, but it was much darker this time. this thing is talking Most, if not all, the lights were off and only a sliver of light shone through the window.
 Al sat in a chair next to his desk, facing both the camera and the mask from the side.
 The mask was in the same place, still viewed from straight on.
+The video er